zocky/optant/README.md

 ## License

-MIT License - Use this software as you please.
+MIT License - Use this software as you please, as long as you include the license notice in any distributions.